zeidon/zeidon-joe/QuickWalkThrough.md

 Note that only one order was loaded (ID: 10250) and all of its associated data.

-### Manipulating the Data From Code
+## Manipulating the Data From Code

-The data in an OI is accessed through a view using "view.EntityName.AttributeName" notation as specified in the LOD.
+The data in an OI is accessed through a view using "view.EntityName.AttributeName" notation using the names specified in the LOD.
+For example, to print out the ShipName from the Order entity and First/LastName from the Employee entity use:

         println( "Order ShipName = " + order.Order.ShipName )
         println( "Employee Name = " + order.Employee.FirstName + " " + order.Employee.LastName )